Anders-Stubberud/IT1901/docs/release3/README.md

   - _Sequence diagram_

-    Sequence diagram showcasing the logic behind the login-operation.
+    Sequence diagram showcasing the logic behind the login-operation and selection of category.
     ![sequence diagram](sequence_diagram.png)